-The “ever-excellent” Robert P. Seawright is the Chief Investment & Information Officer for Madison Avenue Securities, LLC a boutique broker-dealer and investment advisory firm headquartered in San Diego, California.
+The “ever-excellent” Robert P. Seawright is the Chief Investment & Information Officer for Madison Avenue Securities, LLC an investment advisory firm and broker-dealer headquartered in San Diego, California.
 In September of 2014, The Wall Street Journal published a list of fifteen “smart people for investors to follow.”
 Bob was on that list with the likes of Warren Buffett, Howard Marks, William Bernstein and the CFA Institute.
-He is also a finalist for a Jesse H. Neal Award in the Best Commentary category, a prestigious honor created in 1955 to recognize and reward editorial excellence in business publications.
+He was also a 2016 finalist for a Jesse H. Neal Award in the Best Commentary category, a prestigious honor created in 1955 to recognize and reward editorial excellence in business publications.

 Bob is also a columnist for Research magazine, a Contributing Editor at Portfolioist as well as a contributor to the Financial Times, The Big Picture, The Wall Street Journal’s MarketWatch, Pragmatic Capitalism, and ThinkAdvisor.
 Bob’s blog, Above the Market, has received “best of” recognition from a wide variety of sources, including The Wall Street Journal, Financial Planning, the CFA Institute, Insider Monkey, Financial Social Media, and Investment News.
 According to data compiled by Moz Analytics, powered by BrightScope and published in June of 2014, Above the Market is the #7 rated advisor blog in the country based upon readership, linkage and influence.
 His favorite recommendations are here, here and here.
 His work has also been featured in The Wall Street Journal, Yahoo!
 Finance, The Journal of Financial Planning, The Reformed Broker, Real Clear Markets, Real Clear Politics, Abnormal Returns, StockTwits, Market Folly, The Globe and Mail (Toronto), The Kirk Report, Investment News, Investment Watch, The Daily Crux, Enterprising Investor (CFA Institute), The Research Puzzle, The Street, Seeking Alpha, Nerd’s Eye View, The Browser, Financial Planning, Business Insider, Financial Point (CFA Institute), NFL.com, Advisor Perspectives, Tobacco Road Blues, California Institute of Finance, Investment Advisor magazine, Retirement Researcher, The Launch Pad, Morningstar, The Boston Globe, Bloomberg BusinessWeek, 3 Quarks Daily, Gaslamp Ball, Sound Mind Investing, MoneyScience, and The Motley Fool.
 He speaks regularly to a variety of audiences on topics related to finance, investing and the markets.